 There is no limit on the number of Purchase Entries per person permitted during the Contest Period, provided each Purchase Entry is based on one (1) unique eligible purchase, and there is a limit of one (1) Essay per week per person during the Contest Period.
 If it is discovered by the Sponsors (using any evidence or other information made available to or otherwise discovered by the Sponsors) that any person has: (i) attempted to submit more than one (1) Essay per week; or (ii) used or attempted to use multiple names, identities and/or any automated, macro, script, robotic or other system(s) or program(s) to enter or otherwise participate in or disrupt this Contest; then he/she/they may be disqualified from the Contest in the sole and absolute discretion of the Sponsors.
 The Released Parties (defined below) are not responsible for late, lost, misdirected, delayed, incomplete or incompatible Entries, regardless of how they are submitted (all of which are void).
 All Entries and Essays are subject to verification at any time and for any reason.
 The Sponsors reserve the right, in their sole and absolute discretion, to require proof of identity and/or eligibility (in a form acceptable to the Sponsors – including, without limitation, government issued photo identification): (i) for the purposes of verifying an individual’s eligibility to participate in this Contest; (ii) for the purposes of verifying the eligibility and/or legitimacy of an Entry or Essay; and/or (iii) for any other reason the Sponsors deem necessary, in their sole and absolute discretion, for the purposes of administering this Contest in accordance with these Rules.
 Failure to provide such proof to the satisfaction of the Sponsors in a timely manner may result in disqualification in the sole and absolute discretion of the Sponsor.

 5. THE PRIZE AND APPROXIMATE RETAIL VALUE: There will be one (1) Prize to be drawn and the Prize will have one (1) winner.
-The Prize is: “A year of paperbacks from Penguin Random House Canada” namely one (1) copy of each of the twenty-five (25) eligible book titles, shipped directly to the Canadian address of the prizewinner’s choosing (approximate retail value: $725).
+The Prize is: “A year of paperbacks from Penguin Random House Canada,” namely one (1) copy of each of the twenty-five (25) eligible book titles, shipped directly to the Canadian address of the prizewinner’s choosing (approximate retail value: $725).
 A list of the eligible titles can be found at IndieBookstores.ca/YSIB.
 The prizewinner will be randomly selected from the overall entry pool.
 The prize is valued in Canadian dollars (CAD).

 Without limiting the generality of the foregoing, the following general conditions apply to each Prize: (i) no financial compensation will be made when or if the actual value is different from the approximate retail value outlined in these Contest Rules; (ii) the Prize must be accepted as awarded and is not transferable or convertible to cash (except as may be permitted in the Sponsors’ sole and absolute discretion); (iii) by accepting a Prize, the winner agrees to waive all recourse against the Releasees (defined below) if the Prize or a component thereof does not prove satisfactory, either in whole or in part; and (iv) PST, GST, HST and other such taxes are included in the Prize amount.
 The Prize will only be awarded to the entrant whose verifiable full name, address, phone number and mailing address appear on the official Contest Entry form, or who was deemed a selected eligible entrant.